 This firewall not only examines the packets in isolation but also monitors the TCP handshake between client and server to see if the packet delivering to the network is legitimate or not.

-In this firewall, it keeps the track of network connection that is TCP or UDP and also able monitors each package attribute during a connection in its memory.
+This firewall keeps the track of network connection that is TCP or UDP and also able monitors each package attribute during a connection in its memory.

-It monitors the incoming and outgoing packets as well as state of the connection and stores these results in dynamic state tables, therefore it is also known as dynamic packet filtering.
+It monitors the incoming and outgoing packets as well as the state of the connection and stores these results in dynamic state tables, therefore it is also known as dynamic packet filtering.

 If no packet exchange occurs for a certain amount of time period, the state connections are removed from the state table, and connections are terminated.